amartinhuertas/amartinhuertas.github.io/menu4.md

 ## Publications in International Refereed Journals

+1. R. Caraballo, C. W. In, **A. F. Martín**, R. Ruiz-Baier.
+Robust finite element methods and solvers for the Biot--Brinkman equations in vorticity form, 2023.
+Accepted for publication in *Numerical Methods for Partial Differential Equations*, in press.
+Available as ArXiv pre-print at: [https://arxiv.org/abs/2307.01484](https://arxiv.org/abs/2307.01484) --[CODE](https://github.com/amartinhuertas/BiotBrinkmanWithVorticityPaper.jl/)--
 1. S. Badia, W. Li, **A. F. Martín**.
 Finite element interpolated neural networks for solving forward and inverse problems. *Computer Methods in Applied Mechanics and Engineering*, 418(A), 116505, 2023. \doi{10.1016/j.cma.2023.116505}
 1. S. Badia, **A. F. Martín**, and F. Verdugo.
 GridapDistributed: a massively parallel finite element toolbox in Julia.
 Journal of Open Source Software, 7(74), 4157, 2022. \doi{10.21105/joss.04157}
 1. S. Badia, M. Caicedo, **A. F. Martín**, and J. Principe.
 A robust and scalable unfitted adaptive finite element framework for nonlinear solid mechanics. *Computer Methods in Applied Mechanics and Engineering*, 386, 2021. \doi{10.1016/j.cma.2021.114093}